 Earn a nursing degree:

 The first step toward becoming a dialysis nurse involves receiving a nursing degree.
-You can earn two degree types that will qualify you to become a registered nurse: an associate degree or bachelor’s degree.
+You can earn two degree types that will qualify you to become a registered nurse: an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN).
 You can receive your associate degree in two years at a community college.
 Your bachelor’s degree will take about four years at a college or university.

 Become an RN: